ivadomed/model_seg_mouse-sc_wm-gm_t1/README.md

 ## How to use the model

-This is the recommended method to use the model (for other methode refer to [README.md](./utils/README.md)).
+This is the recommended method to use our model.

 ### Install dependencies